snello/Oliver_Snell_CV/README.md

 # Oliver_Snell_CV
-My CV captured as a resumeCV YAML file
+My CV/Resume captured in a structured format for processing by [renderCV](https://github.com/rendercv/rendercv).